 AUTO(the default) or

-Alternatively, stop the source server, copy the contents of the source's data directory to the new slave's data directory, then restart the slave.
-The slave must be configured for GTID-based replication, in other words
+Alternatively, stop both the source and target servers, copy the contents of the source's data directory to the new slave's data directory, then restart the slave.
+If you use this method, the slave must be configured for GTID-based replication, in other words with

 - Transaction History

-Alternatively, copy the source's binary log files to the slave.
+Alternatively, copy the source server's binary log files to the slave.
 You can make copies from the slave using mysqlbinlog with the

 --rawoptions.
-These can be read into the slave in either of the following ways:
+These can be read into the slave by using mysqlbinlog

 This method has the advantage that a new server is available almost immediately; only those transactions that were committed while the snapshot or dump file was being replayed still need to be obtained from the existing master.
 This means that the slave's availability is not instantanteous, but only a relatively short amount of time should be required for the slave to catch up with these few remaining transactions.